 General Course Requirements:

 - Lecture: Attendance Requirement - Students must attend a minimum number of these sessions. - In order to participate in this course, students must complete three compulsory lectures prior to their placement and a final debriefing lecture after their placement.
+Students must also submit all 3 assessment items.

 - Practical: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions.